 For the second answer, RAN3 further discussed how to inform AMF the non-delivery of the non-PDU session related NAS PDU received in the "PDU Session Resource Setup" and “Initial Context Setup".

-For "PDU Session Resource Setup", some companies in RAN3 still doubt if the scenario is valid.
+For "PDU Session Resource Setup", some companies in RAN3 still doubt if the scenario is valid, especially considering the following statement in TS 23.502 section 4.2.3.2:

+“If the Service Request procedure is triggered by the Network (as described in clause 4.2.3.3) while the UE is in CM-CONNECTED state, only N2 SM information received from SMF is included in the N2 Request.”

-Question 1: For a UE in RRC_INACTIVE state, is it possible for AMF to piggyback any non-PDU session related NAS PDU in PDU SESSION RESOURE SETUP REQUEST?
+Question 1: For a UE in RRC_INACTIVE state, is there any use case for AMF to piggyback a non-PDU session related NAS PDU in PDU SESSION RESOURE SETUP REQUEST?

-For "Initial Context Setup”, the scenario is confirmed in RAN3, but we have not reached the consensus on how to handle the non-delivered non-PDU session related NAS-PDU in the "Initial Context Setup Request".
+For "Initial Context Setup”, the scenario is confirmed in RAN3, but we have not reached the consensus on how to inform AMF the non-delivery of the non-PDU session related NAS-PDU in the "Initial Context Setup Request".
 Here are two candidate solutions:

 Solution 1: Use NAS NON DELIVERY INDICATION message to indicate the failure of the NAS delivery.